LiquidX-Studio/How-we-code/EngineeringHandbook.md

 # How should you use this handbook?
 The process described here is largely driven by the strategy described in our [Engineering excellence strategy](./EngineeringExcellenceStrategy.md).
-All engineers at LiquidX studio are *required* to follow the instructions included in this handbook.
-Any deviation from this engineering process requires written approval from the head of engineering.
+All engineers at LiquidX studio are *required* to follow the instructions included in this handbook.  __Any__ deviation from this engineering process requires *prior* approval from the head of engineering.

 # 0. Before you code
 Before the coding starts for a new product or feature, do the following: